hongyanz/Stackelberg-GAN/README.md

 We test the performance of varying architectures of GANs on a synthetic mixture of Gaussians dataset with 8 modes and 0.01 standard deviation.
 We observe the following phenomena:

-Naïvely increasing capacity of one-generator architecture does not alleviate mode collapse.
+*Naïvely increasing capacity of one-generator architecture does not alleviate mode collapse*.
 It shows that the multi-generator architecture in the Stackelberg GAN effectively alleviates the mode collapse issue.
 Though naïvely increasing capacity of one-generator architecture alleviates mode dropping issue, for more challenging mode collapse issue, the effect is not obvious